 - Empty beverage containers and glasses, food container recycling that isn't properly disposed of.

-- Materials that have been wet in the past (books, magazines, newspapers, carpet, cardboard, etc.).
+- Materials that have been wet in the past (including books, magazines, newspapers, carpet, and cardboard).

 When to Hire Help

-In most cases, the average person can get rid of mold or mildew on their own.
+In most cases, the average person can remove mold or mildew on their own.
 Built-up mildew is easily rectified by cleaning the area.
-Mold is a bit tricker though.
+Mold is a bit trickier though.
 It's pretty easy to clean up mold that's visible to one's eye, but if mold is hiding in drywall, damp hardwood flooring underneath the carpet, behind wallpaper or in your home's ducts, you're going to have to hire a company that has certified mold tests and the equipment to get the mold out.

 If you don't know how to clean mold properly and don't have the proper containment, removal equipment and air filtration, mold spores can spread throughout your home.
 If mold spores spread, this can cause mold to grow in other areas of your home.
-Mold is extremely toxic, and there are certain precautions to take, which means DIY removal can do more harm than good.
+Mold is extremely toxic, and there are certain precautions that professional mold remediation companies take, which means DIY removal can do more harm than good.

 Prevention is critical when it comes to making sure mold and mildew aren't in your home.
+Understanding the causes of mold growth can help you prevent it.
 To prevent mold and mildew, don't leave wet laundry hanging around your house, toss all sweaty clothes in the washer and keep them separate from other dirty clothes, clean out your washing machine every few months and keep all surfaces dry.
 You can also use a dehumidifier to keep humidity down in your home, and be sure to inspect for mold often.

 The only way to get rid of the smell of mold in a room is to eliminate the mold spores that are in that particular room.
 If you detect mold and need to get rid of it, you can use a solution of bleach diluted in water in a small, confined area.
 You'll also need a wire brush, plastic bag, bleach, vacuum and water.